 Yes, visit the Open Priced Items article to learn how to set up this type of item.

-How can I add buttons to the button layout?
+How can I add buttons to the register layout?

-Add buttons to the button layout in BackOffice from the Register Button Layout page.
+Add buttons to the register layout in BackOffice from the Register Layout page.

-Can I create more than one button for an item?
+Can I create more than one button for an item on the register layout?

 No, there can only be one button per item.

-Can the same button appear on more than one page of the layout?
+Can the same button appear on more than one register layout page?

 No, each button can only appear on one page at a time.

-Can I move or remove buttons from the layout?
+Can I move or remove buttons from the register layout?

 Yes.
 Simply click and drag buttons to move them around the layout.
 Drag a button back up to the item list to remove it completely.